monicathomas8/The-Explorers-Post/README.md

 ### Resolved
 1. Navigation Links Not Working: Clicking on navigation links did not navigate to the correct pages.
 **Solution:** Updated href attributes in the navigation bar to point to the correct URLs.
-2. Missing 's' in _posts in the Procfile Issue: Deployment to Heroku failed due to a typo in the Procfile (web: gunicorn explorer_post.wsgi:application was missing the s in _posts).
+2. Deployment to Heroku failed:  Deployment to Heroku failed due to a typo in the Procfile (web: gunicorn explorer_post.wsgi:application was missing the s in _posts).
 **Solution:** Corrected the typo in the Procfile.
 3. Removed Unnecessary Test Code: Test code in views.py and urls.py was cluttering the project setup.
 **Solution:** Removed the unused test code.